Al Noor International School: Indian curriculum (CBSE)

-The Indian curriculum follows the central board of secondary Education (CBSE), Delhi, and is widely recognized as one of the finest educational systems in India.
-CBSE admissions are very sought after and the curriculum gives students a unique advantage for higher studies.
+The Indian curriculum follows the central board of secondary Education (CBSE), Delhi, and is widely recognized as one of the oldest educational systems in India.
+CBSE admissions are very sought after, and the curriculum gives students a unique advantage for higher studies.
 The school is affiliated to CBSE, Delhi.
-Grades range from Kindergarten to Grade 12.
+Grades range from kindergarten to Grade 12.

 Facilities

 The school has six computer laboratories, and laboratories dedicated to Physics, Chemistry, and Biology.